-Did you know Portland and South Portland have banned the use of pesticides on public and private property?
-Come learn about the two City ordinances and how to care for your property without the use of pesticides, including how to use BayScaping and YardScaping practices to help your garden flourish.
+Did you know Portland and South Portland have (mostly) banned the use of synthetic pesticides on public and private property?
+Or that South Portland is in the process of establishing a fertilizer ordinance?
+Come learn about these ordinances and how to care for your property without the use of pesticides or excessive fertilizers, including how to use YardScaping practices to help your yard flourish.

 Troy Moon – Sustainability Coordinator, City of Portland